 While you wait for the dev space to be created, look at the files that have been added to your project when you chose to use Azure Dev Spaces.

 chartshas been added and within this folder a Helm chart for your application has been scaffolded.
 These files are used to deploy your application into the dev space.

 Dockerfilehas information needed to package your application in the standard Docker format.

-azds.yamlcontains configuration information that is needed by the dev space, such as whether the application should be accessible via a public endpoint.
+azds.yamlcontains development-time configuration that is needed by the dev space.

 Debug a container in Kubernetes

 Once the dev space is successfully created, you can debug the application.
 Set a breakpoint in the code, for example on line 20 in the file

 Message variable is set.
 Click F5 to start debugging.

 Visual Studio will communicate with the dev space to build and deploy the application and then open a browser with the web app running.
 It might seem like the container is running locally, but actually it's running in the dev space in Azure.
 The reason for the localhost address is because Azure Dev Spaces creates a temporary SSH tunnel to the container running in AKS.

 Click on the About link at the top of the page to trigger the breakpoint.
 You have full access to debug information just like you would if the code was executing locally, such as the call stack, local variables, exception information, and so on.